davidsowerby/takkan/blog/precept/validation-schema-generate.md

 ## Back4App Schema

 I am using the term 'schema' loosely here.
-The intention is that Precept automates the process of setting up the backend of an application from the same definition provided for the front end.
+The intention is that Takkan automates the process of setting up the backend of an application from the same definition provided for the front end.

 This means generating a real Back4App schema, but also requires the generation of Javascript validation code for the `beforeSave` methods of Back4App classes.